The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds: Harmonic 1-forms of constant length

 then the tangent bundle of each fiber $f^{-1}(c)$ decomposes into a direct sum $\widetilde E_+\oplus\widetilde E_-$.
 Since $\Sigma$ is orientable, so is $f^{-1}(c)$, which implies that $f^{-1}(c)$ is topologically a torus.
 Then $\Sigma$ is a torus bundle over a circle, which gives a contradiction because such bundles do not admit hyperbolic metrics: by the homotopy long exact sequence of a fibration the fundamental group of $\Sigma$ contains a subgroup isomorphic to $\mathbb Z\oplus\mathbb Z$, which is impossible for compact negatively curved manifolds by Preissman's Theorem~\cite[Theorem~12.19]{Lee-Book}.

 \textbf{Acknowledgements.} We would like to thank Bernd Sturmfels and Nathan Ilten-Gee for useful discussions related to Lemma \ref{lem:matrixsubspace}, and Tomasz Mrowka for discussions related to Proposition~\ref{prop:harmoniconeforms}.
-MC and BK have received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 725967).
-BK has received further funding from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) through the Priority Programme (SPP) 2026 ``Geometry at Infinity''.
+We are also grateful to the anonymous referees for many suggestions on improving the article.
+MC and BD have received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 725967).
+MC is further supported by an Ambizione grant (project number 201806) from the Swiss National Science foundation.
+BD has received further funding from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) through the Priority Programme (SPP) 2026 ``Geometry at Infinity''.
 SD was supported by the National Science Foundation (NSF) CAREER grant DMS-1749858 and a Sloan Research Fellowship.
 GPP was supported by the Leverhulme trust and EPSRC grant EP/R001898/1.
 Part of this project was carried out while the four authors were participating in the Mathematical Sciences Research Institute Program in Microlocal Analysis in Fall 2019, supported by the NSF grant DMS-1440140.